lyokha/hl/README.md

 **Process**

-expects reference to string.
+expects a reference to a string.
 Makes substitution of color tags inside the string.
 Returns count of found matches.

 See also